 - Injection therapy cortisone, local anesthetics, and other agents to treat the area locally.

 Our experienced podiatrists will determine the best course of treatment for your particular case and work with you to relieve the symptoms while also addressing the root cause.
-Call Premier Foot & Ankle today to schedule an appointment at our Plano, McKinney, or Frisco, TX location.
+Call Premier Foot & Ankle today to schedule an appointment at our Dallas, Mesquite, Plano, Allen, or Frisco, TX location.